remotivelabs.broker

 Arguments:

-• *headers: One or more tuples, each containing namespace and a sequence of frame names of which headers to subscribe to.
+• *headers: One or more (namespace, frame_names) tuples.
+Each frame_names list contains the names of the frames whose headers to subscribe to.

 Returns: